Barefoot Holistics | Reflexology in Albany WA

 Man standing barefoot on wet sand with waves washing in, illustrating grounding, sensory feedback and foot awareness

-Learn how proprioception works, why the feet play such an important role, and how reflexology supports natural sensory feedback, balance and body awareness.
+Learn how proprioception works, why the feet play such an important role, and how reflexology can help to support sensory awareness and balance.

-During my reflexology training, I came across a term "proprioception".
+During my reflexology training, I came across the term proprioception.

 If proprioception is new to you, here’s a simple way to think about it – and why the feet are so influential in this concept.